Cross-Country Routes icon.

 World Cup Park comprises four parks clustered near the Seoul World Cup Stadium.
 Here’s a quick glance at each.

-• Pyeonghwa Park (평화의공원; map; Peace Park) is World Cup Park’s premier park.
+• Pyeonghwa Park (평화의공원; map; Peace Park) is the World Cup Park’s premier park.
 It connects to the Seoul World Cup Stadium via a concrete bridge and holds Nanji Pond, a plaza, and a picnic area.

 • Haneul Park (하늘공원; map; Sky Park) sits on one of two flat-top pyramids.
 The most popular park, it brings thousands to the park’s ripened grass fields in late summer.
 The 291 steps ascending the plateau is a popular photo-zone.